Beginner’s Guide to On-Page SEO: Optimizing Titles, Meta Descriptions, and More

 • SEO Enhancer: Search engines value well-structured content.
 Properly used headings can help improve your page’s ranking by giving search engines clear cues about your content’s structure.

 • Avoid the temptation to use misleading or sensationalized headings to grab attention.
-It might drive clicks momentarily, but it diminishes trust and could increase bounce rates in the long run.
+While this might drive clicks momentarily, it diminishes trust and could increase bounce rates in the long run.

 • Your headings should always truthfully represent the content that follows.
-Readers who click on a heading should find exactly what they expect in the subsequent content.
+Readers who click on a heading should find precisely what they expect in the subsequent content.

 Quick Tips for Using Headings:

-• Start Big: Your main title, often referred to as H1, should clearly indicate what the page is about.
+• Start Big: Your main title, often called H1, should indicate what the page is about.
 Think of it as the title of a book.

 Example: Structuring an On-Page SEO Guide with Headings: